intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/standalone/README.md

 # Run as Spark Standalone Mode

+WARNING: Spark Standalone on SGX is not recommended anymore.
+Using it in production will encounter performance, resource management and deployment issues.

-## 1. Start the container to run spark applications in spark standalone mode
+## Start the container to run spark applications in spark standalone mode

 Before you run the following commands to start the container, you need to modify the paths in `environment.sh` and then run the following commands.